My first novel Edie on the Green Screen is out on 7.13 Books and a #1 Bestseller at Small Press Distribution

 I am a writer and actor from the San Francisco Bay Area, currently living in Brooklyn.
-I love to collaborate with people on projects and am currently working on a short film with Tara Jepsen and Kerri Kenney-Silver, a podcast opera with composer Lisa Mezzacappa, a screenplay about poet Justin Chin, and a feature film with Jonn Herschend.
+I love to collaborate with people on projects and am currently working on a short film with Tara Jepsen and Kerri Kenney-Silver, a podcast opera with composer Lisa Mezzacappa, a screenplay about poet Justin Chin, a mystery novel with Laura MacDonald, and a feature film with Jonn Herschend.

 And with third person formalism I present a short bio:

 Beth Lisick is a writer and actor from the San Francisco Bay Area, currently living in Brooklyn.
 She is the author of six books, including the New York Times bestseller Everybody Into the Pool, and co-founder of the Porchlight Storytelling Series.
 Beth has also worked as a baker, a promotional banana mascot, a background extra for TV and film, and an aide to people with developmental disabilities and dementia.
 Edie on the Green Screen is her first novel.

 Beth Lisick is a writer, actor, and the author of six books: the novel Edie on the Green Screen (7.13 Books), the memoir collection Yokohama Threeway and Other Small Shames (City Lights), the New York Times bestselling comic memoir Everybody Into the Pool (ReganBooks, Harper Collins), the gonzo self-help manifesto and national bestseller Helping Me Help Myself (William Morrow, Harper Collins), the story collection This Too Can Be Yours, and the performance poetry/story collection Monkey Girl (both on Manic D Press).

 With a grant from the Creative Work Fund, she has collaborated on a chapbook series with the artists at Creativity Explored, a studio and gallery for artists with developmental disabilities in San Francisco.
 The collection is called Tell You What.